Temerty Faculty of Medicine ↗ MD Program ↗

 WFQ Answers

-Weekly Focus Question answers
+Weekly Feedback Question answers

 Cohort-compiled answer banks for WFQs, organized by week.
-Two parallel sources circulate — both linked here.
+Two parallel sources circulate, both linked here.
 Cross-reference rather than trust either alone.

 Have notes to share?
 If you've made comprehensive notes for an MD block and want them surfaced here for future cohorts, submit them via the Feedback page.
 Open access (Drive link with sharing enabled) makes adoption much higher than request-only files.